<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Down Payment Assistance: Differences Between Gift Funds, Grants, and Loans

-Down payments can be one of the most daunting parts of the home buying process.
-We all know: It costs a lot to buy a home!
-Thankfully, you don’t necessarily have to drain your savings to come up with the sum.
+Down payments can be one of the most daunting parts of the homebuying process.
+We all know that buying a home costs money!
+Thankfully, you don’t necessarily have to drain your savings account to come up with the sum.
 There are other ways to secure a down payment, including gift funds, grants, and down payment assistance programs.

 4-Oct-17-2022-06-32-14-84-PM

-We’ve laid out all three so you can determine if any of these options are right for your financial situation as you navigate the home buying process.
+We’ve laid out all three so you can determine if any of these options are right for your financial situation as you navigate buying a house.
 It’s important to understand that the rules for these forms of down payment assistance vary by state, region, and even city and are subject to change at any time.

 Gift Funds

 Let’s start with what “significant monetary gift” really means.
-For conventional loans, it’s typically defined as any amount that equates to more than half your total monthly qualifying income.
-For example, if you make $3,800 a month, a significant monetary gift would be any single deposit equal to or larger than $1,900.
-For FHA or USDA loans, the gift standard is anything over 1% of the home’s purchase price or appraisal value, whichever is lower.
+For conventional loans, it’s typically defined as any amount that equates to more than half of your total monthly qualifying income.
+For example, if you make $3,800 a month, then a significant monetary gift would be any single deposit equal to or larger than $1,900.
+The gift standard for FHA or USDA loans is anything over 1% of the home’s purchase price, sales price, or appraisal value, whichever is lower.

-Not to worry—these gift funds can be easily acknowledged through a gift letter that indicates that this money is, in fact, a gift and not a loan.
+Not to worry—these gift funds can be easily acknowledged through a gift letter that indicates that this money is in fact a gift and not a loan.
 The letter should contain the gifter’s name, address, phone number, relation to you, dollar amount gifted, and date of the gift.
-You may be required to show a paper trail of this gift, so be sure to keep receipts and statements.
+You may be required to show a paper trail of the gift, so be sure to keep receipts and statements.

-There are some parameters on who can give you money that will be used for a down payment.
-For conventional loans, this gift needs to come from a family member, which can include anyone from spouses to step-aunts, adopted cousins, grandfathers-in-law, and domestic partners.
+There are some parameters on who can give you money that you will use for a down payment.
+For conventional loans, this gift needs to come from a family member, which can include anyone from spouses and domestic partners to step-aunts, adopted cousins, or grandfathers-in-law.

 Keep in mind that although you don’t have to pay taxes on the gift funds, the person giving you the gift might, so it’s always wise to talk to a tax professional.
 Your loan officer will be happy to explain more about gift fund requirements anytime.